Prepping · Recipes

 Pantry Staples: Nearly Instant Cream of Soup Dry Mix

-Canned cream of “X” soups are handy for sure, but they are a questionable blend of ingredients and they are going up in price monthly.
-Where we live a can is $2 now for what used to go on sale for .50 cents a can just a year back.
-Now…if you had a dry base mix, that you could add whatever you wanted to?
-Think how fun that could be for lazy dinners.
-And especially with the holidays coming up in the next two months.
+Canned cream of “X” soups are handy, for sure, but they are a questionable blend of ingredients, and they are going up in price monthly.
+Where we live, a can is $2 now for what used to go on sale for .50 cents a can just a year back.
+Now, if you had a dry base mix to which you could add whatever you wanted, think how fun that could be for lazy dinners, especially with the holidays coming up in the next two months.

 You know exactly what is going into it, and the flavor you want.

-This is a can of a certain company with the red label….their basic ingredient list on a can of Cream of Mushroom Soup.
+This is a can of a certain company with the red label.
+Their basic ingredient list is on a can of Cream of Mushroom Soup.

 Ingredients: Water, Mushrooms, Vegetable Oil (Corn, Canola, And/Or Soybean), Modified Cornstarch, Wheat Flour, Salt, Cream, Whey, Soy Protein Concentrate, Monosodium Glutamate, Yeast Extract, Dried Garlic, Natural Flavoring